mamuzic/Run3ModelGen/README.md

 # Running

-This repo is still very much under development!
-So far, one script has been added, which generates random models using `SPheno`.
-If you set everything up correctly, the script can be exectued with:
+The main script for generating models is [genModels.py](https://gitlab.cern.ch/jwuerzin/Run3ModelGen/-/blob/main/source/Run3ModelGen/scripts/genModels.py?ref_type=heads).
+If you set everything up correctly, this can simply be executed with:

 ```bash
 genModels.py